apache/fury-site/docs/community/how_to_release.md

 ### check version

-As an incubating project, Fury requires votes from both the FUry Community and Incubator Community.
+As an incubating project, Fory requires votes from both the FUry Community and Incubator Community.

-- release_version: the version for fury, like 0.5.0.
+- release_version: the version for fory, like 0.5.0.
 - release_candidate_version: the version for voting, like 0.5.0-rc1.
 - maven_artifact_number: the number for Maven staging artifacts, like 1001.
-Specifically, the maven_artifact_number can be found by searching "fury" on https://repository.apache.org/#stagingRepositories.
+Specifically, the maven_artifact_number can be found by searching "fory" on https://repository.apache.org/#stagingRepositories.

-### Build the source code of fury and release it to nexus
+### Build the source code of fory and release it to nexus

 #### Configure Apache Account Passwords

-Before publishing Fury to Nexus, you need to securely configure your Apache account credentials.
+Before publishing Fory to Nexus, you need to securely configure your Apache account credentials.
 This step is critical as passwords must be encrypted.

 First, open your Maven global settings file `settings.xml`, typically located at `~/.m2/settings.xml`.
 Add or modify the